Chris Hogan Everyday Millionaires Book Review

 So I recently picked up a copy of Chris Hogan’s book Everyday Millionaires.
 Of course, I got it from my local library for free.

 Your local library is a great place to save money on all kinds of excellent resources.
 And one thing is for sure, millionaires know how to save money.

 Today’s article is a book summary and review of Everyday Millionaires.

 My Quick Take On Everyday Millionaires

 Hogan’s Everyday Millionaire book is well written.
 It is easy to read and packed with interesting and useful information.

 It is full of real-life stories.
 As told by millionaires.

-Most importantly, these millionaires practice 6 key wealth-building habits that I highlight for you below.
+Most importantly, these millionaires practice 6 key wealth-building habits I highlight for you below.

 The book is an excellent resource for anyone trying to improve their finances.
 And I agree with almost everything in the book.
 Just a few minor areas of disagreement stuck out to me.